Akomal/Data-Engineering-Portfolio/README.md

 # Data Engineering Portfolio
 Greetings!
 My name is Komal, and I'm excited to share my still developing data engineer portfolio.
-Within this repository, you'll find all of my personal projects which I have built as I learn new skills.
+Within this repository, you'll find my personal projects which I have built as I learn new skills.

 <h2><a href="https://github.com/Akomal/Eurovision-Data-Pipeline-using-GCP">Eurovision Data Pipeline using GCP</a></h2>

-This is an implementation of an end-to-end batch data pipeline that runs daily.
-It ingests the historical data of the Eurovision song competition, loads that data to Google BigQuery and finally produces insights via a dashboard.

-The pipeline was built using **Python, Pyspark, Airflow, BigQuery API, Google Dataproc, and Google Data Composer.**
+Used GCP, Airflow and python to build a data pipeline that cleans and transforms the data and make it avaible in big query for visualizations.